Frequently Asked Questions – Full Competition

 Q: When should I send my entries?

 BoCBA is not responsible for any aspect of judging or beer handling for entries which arrive late or with unapproved information changes.
-If you have any shipping issues, please contact Ryan Sharp at 425-679-9011 or ryan@originalgravityevents.com.
+If you have any shipping issues, please contact Miles Wilhelm at 559-860-9998 or miles@bestofcraftbeerawards.com.
+All entries must be received by Monday, March 4th – 4pm PST

 If you decide not to ship one or more entries, please notify us at info@originalgravityevents.com.
 Missing beer causes delays in receiving and messes with our OCD.